Skip to content

 Food & Beverage:

 The Caesar salad, or Caesar's salad, is a popular dish that was created in the early 20th century.
 The Caesar salad is credited to Caesar Cardini, an Italian-American restaurateur.
-The widely accepted creation date is July 4, 1924, at Cardini’s restaurant in Tijuana, Mexico.
+The widely accepted creation date is July 4, 1924, at Cardini’s restaurant in Tijuana, Mexico, making this date in 2024 the Caesar's Salad Centennial.

 The Story